DanWahlin/Angular-JumpStart/README.md

 # Angular 2 JumpStart with TypeScript

-Work in progress!

-The goal of this jumpstart app is to provide a simple way to get started with Angular 2 while also showing key Angular 2 features.
+The goal of this jumpstart app is to provide a simple way to get started with Angular 2 while also showing several key Angular 2 features.
 The sample relies on System.js to load TypeScript modules and the required scripts used in the application.

-The sample is based on Angular Alpha 45.
+The sample is based on Angular 2 Beta 0.

 Simply clone the project or download and extract the .zip to get started.
 Here are a few screenshots from the app: